Multistep Tests¶

 Local Variables¶

-Local variables defined in the current Multistep Test can be referenced in subsequent request steps.
+Local variables defined in the current Multistep Test task can be referenced in subsequent request steps.

 Note

-The corresponding fields must first be extracted in the script to define variables.
+Corresponding fields must be extracted in the script before defining variables.

-- Enter the variable name, generally supporting uppercase letters, numbers, underscores, and no duplicates;
+- Enter the variable name.
+Generally, uppercase letters, numbers, and underscores are supported.
+Duplicate names are not allowed.

 - Optionally choose to encrypt the variable value.
 Once checked, the current variable value will be hidden in the test results.

-You can reference local variables in the Define Request Format > Advanced Settings > Request Header.
+You can reference local variables in Define Request Format > Advanced Settings > Request Header.

 has been defined in Step 1, with the value dashboard_id

 .
-In Request 2, you can directly reference this variable value in the URL.
+In Request 2, this variable value can be directly referenced in the URL.

-To manage these variables, click the button on the right in the "Local Variable Configuration" area to edit or delete them.
+To manage these variables, click the button on the right in the "Local Variables Configuration" area to edit or delete them.

 Note

-- After modifying a local variable name, steps that reference the original name will no longer recognize the variable.
+- After modifying a local variable name, steps that reference the original name will not recognize the variable.

 Execution Settings¶

-Select "If this step fails, continue to the next step" to skip errors and continue executing subsequent steps when the current step fails.
+Select "If this step fails, continue to the next step" to skip errors in the current step and continue executing subsequent steps.

 Test¶